The majesty of Smith Rock State Park is unique, even for the high desert plateau of Oregon.

 A yearly permit is $30, two-year permits are $50, and both are available at the Welcome Center.

 Hiking trails offer spectacular views of the surrounding area.
-You can spend from just 30 minutes walking along the river the full day.
+You can spend from just 30 minutes walking along the river or hike the full day over ridges and into canyons.

-Details and virtual trail tours are on each of the trail pages.
+Details and virtual hiking trail tours are on each of the trail pages.

 Come year-round, but know that summer temperatures can reach 100+ degrees.